leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/04-Understanding Package Declarations and Import.md

 ## Wildcards

 Classes in the same package are often imported together.
 You can use a shortcut to import all the classes in a package.

+    import java.util.*; // imports java.util.Random among other things

+The * is a wildcard that matches all classes in the package.
+Every class in the java.util package is available to this program when Java compiles it.
 The import statement doesn’t bring in child packages, fields, or methods; it imports only classes directly under the package.